The iPad Air is a big step forward for Apple in so many ways – not least through design and setting a precedent for the future.

 As mentioned, there's very little that Apple hasn't addressed here for me to really criticise.
 The 16GB option of the tablet simply isn't enough storage for most to be able to get the best out of their iPad.

 iOS 7 doesn't feel like a completed operating system for this advanced device though iOS 8 has since gone some way towards fixing things, and while I'm not that bothered with the simplistic functionality which is almost a plus to some, the absence of Touch ID is strange given it was so widely expected.

 The camera is no great shakes, but I wouldn't be complaining if Apple had got rid of it altogether - however, to not offer the software that's found on the iPhone 5S is odd.

-Make no mistake - Apple has finally nailed the tablet with a great combination of specs, power and a decent OS.
+Make no mistake - Apple finally nailed the tablet with a great combination of specs, power and a decent OS in this option.

-It's a joy to hold the iPad Air.
+It's a joy to hold the iPad Air - even though it's now the thicker option.
 From the clever construction to the fast processor to the improved user interface, Apple has found an answer to every criticism I had of the device and then some.

 The fact it's not even more expensive than its large-screen brethren is really impressive for an Apple product, and the suite of apps that are now free, coupled with the excellent App Store and premium build, make this a no brainer for anyone looking to enter the tablet market.

 I'd advise that you get the largest capacity of iPad Air your budget can manage - although at the top end you're verging on Macbook territory, so make sure you're ready to use a tablet and think about getting an external keyboard to make full use of the extra apps you've now got.